 Dr. Abraham Park, Pepperdine University, CA

 Concern and controversy continue to surround the decline of integration across functional areas of management and academic disciplines in schools of business.
 Historically, business cases and the balanced scorecard have been used to avoid compartmentalized thinking and encourage thinking across different fields of knowledge.
 Empirical evidence suggests this type of integration is not prevalent as it was years ago.
 The project herein is a learning methodology that does show students the cross fertilization that can be achieved by linking up accounting and marketing concepts.
 It is an application of integration.
 Before production can begin in any manufacturing concern, a plan has to be in place that includes which product(s) will be produced.
 The number of products and the product mix are also necessary.
 The plan is developed after a thorough study of what demands and conditions exist in the market.
 This task is performed by the experts in the marketing department.
 Once the marketing plan is developed, the plan for manufacturing can begin.
 This process requires, first of all, a plant with the capacity to accommodate production.
 The purpose of this project is to teach students to apply the material covered in their first graduate marketing and accounting courses.
 This is accomplished by applying the material to an actual company selected by the students, using a team approach.
 The project is described as follows: The project includes a computerized spreadsheet preparation of a comprehensive budget forecast for an actual publicly traded company for a specific time period into the future, usually one year.
-The dates depend upon when the annual reports are prepared for the selected company.
-The forecast begins the day following the last available published annual report.

 Understanding Corporate Social Responsibility Behaviors of Tourism Organizations

 Dr. Jung Eun Kim, University of Northern Colorado, CO